Pylons/pyramid/docs/narr/security.rst

 :data:`repoze.bfg.security.ACLDenied`,
 :data:`repoze.bfg.security.Allowed`, or
 :data:`repoze.bfg.security.Denied`, as documented in :ref:`security_module`.
-At very minimum these objects will have a ``msg`` attribute, which is a string indicating why permission was denied or allowed.
+At the very minimum these objects will have a ``msg`` attribute, which is a string indicating why the permission was denied or allowed.
 Introspecting this information in the debugger or via print statements when a call to :func:`repoze.bfg.security.has_permission` fails is often useful.